 - Fill muffin tin and bake: Line a muffin tray with cupcake liners.
 Using an ice cream scoop, fill the muffin tray evenly.
 Place the tray in the middle rack and bake for 18-20 minutes, or until an inserted toothpick comes out clean.
 If not, pop them back in for another 1-2 minutes.

-- Cool: Remove the tray and cool for 10 minutes.
-After that, transfer the muffins to a wire rack for cooling.
+- Cool: Remove the tray and let it cool for 10 minutes.
+Then, transfer the muffins to a wire rack to cool.

-Note: For best taste and texture, cool completely before eating.
-They might be crumbly and a bit greasy if you don't wait for them to cool.
+Note: For the best taste and texture, cool completely before eating.
+If you don't wait for them to cool, they might be crumbly and a bit greasy.

-Alternatively, make a flax egg by mixing in 2 tablespoons of flaxmeal with 6 tablespoons of water.
-Let the mixture sit till it thickens and becomes gelatinous.
+Alternatively, make a flax egg by mixing 2 tablespoons of flax meal with 6 tablespoons of water.
+Let the mixture sit until it thickens and becomes gelatinous.

 Note: Do check the ingredients in the chocolate chips to ensure they don't contain dairy.